 Participating in a World Spacemodeling Championships as a member or supporter of the US Team is a memorable experience.
 A WSMC is closer to the Olympics in its protocols and pressures than it is to an NAR contest.
 US Team members wear team uniforms, operate as a full team representing the USA and supporting each other in rocket-flying, culturally, and in behavior and sportsmanship.
 Team members are together at least 16 hours per day for 8 days in a foreign country, eating every meal together and traveling to and from the flying field as a single group.
-While the NAR and one corporate sponsor (Aurora Flight Sciences) provide financial support for some things such as equipment, uniforms, motors, and entry fees, the basic travel and lodging cost of at least $3000 per person is paid by each individual on the team.
+While the NAR and one corporate sponsor (Aurora Flight Sciences) provide financial support for some things such as equipment, uniforms, and motors, the basic travel and lodging cost of about $2500 per person is paid by each individual on the team.
+Juniors get a $1000 travel grant and get their entry fee of about $500 paid courtesy of financial grants from the NAR and Aurora, so their net cost is closer to $1000.

 Airline travel to a WSMC is generally not done as a single-group operation.
 Each team member has their own starting point in the US, pre-or-post event touring plans, frequent flier miles, etc. There is a team travel agent, but many people operate independently of this agent for arranging their air travel.
 Generally there is an agreement to all arrive at a specific airport near the event site on a specific date (the official “arrival” date on the WSMC event schedule) and to take a group chartered bus from there to the city and hotel designated by the WSMC organizers.
 Then there is a chartered bus back to that airport on the designated “departure” day on the WSMC event schedule.
 Keep in mind in your travel planning that every airline connection is a fresh opportunity for an airline to lose luggage (i.e. the models that are your reason for travelling), so planning the trip to the WSMC to have the fewest possible connections and layovers, with generous amounts of time for luggage as well as people to make any connections, is prudent.
 Lost models on a return trip that involves touring and connecting flights do not matter so much.

 When you are at a World Spacemodeling Championships in East Europe, if you need something there is usually no convenient store to go to in order to buy it.
 Finding food and drink at a local market near the hotel is generally not an issue (although it may be on flying days when you leave the hotel at 7 AM and return at 9 PM), but if you have special dietary needs bring appropriate specialty foods and of course bring an adequate supply of any medications you need.
 The meals provided at the event are typically one-size-fits-all, with minimal menu choices (sometimes there is a vegetarian option) and no drinks of any kind provided except bad coffee at breakfast.
 If you are a picky eater, you may need to bring supplementary food.
 Generously-sized hot box lunches are provided on the flying field, and there is always a food and drink vendor there as well.
 The hotels are usually pretty austere, and toiletries such as soap or shampoo are often not part of what is provided in the rooms, nor are alarm clocks.
 All rooms are two-bed doubles; everyone has a roommate.
 Even austere East European hotels these days seem to have WiFi, but it often does not extend past the lobby area or gets overloaded by the number of rocketeers using it.
-Cell phone providers offer one-month overseas data, text, and/or voice roaming plans for reasonable prices as a backup.
-For the tools and supplies to complete assembly, prepping, repair, and flying of your models, take everything you think you might need, or make sure that one of your teammates is taking it and is OK with your borrowing if needed.
-There will be no hobby stores or on-field rocketry vendors.
+Cell phone providers offer overseas data, text, and/or voice roaming plans for reasonable prices as a backup.
 Remember that Europeans use 220 V/50 Hz electric power with a different type of plug, so bring converters and adapters for power equipment.

 Typically each team member brings their own preferred launch device (tower, piston, etc.) and portable electrical launch system as the event organizers do not provide either of these.
 There are opportunities here for sharing of common equipment within the team, but this is often not well-coordinated in advance.
 The team needs and uses many FRS/GMRS radios for recovery coordination, and several sets of thermal-detection equipment such as tripod-mounted Kestrel weather stations and 20-foot extendable poles with thermal streamers, so it is important to coordinate in advance of departure who is bringing how many of these.